CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

 22. Within the Remote Desktop session to **az140-dc-vm11**, open the Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.

-23. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
+23. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Microsoft Entra ID tenant blade, in the **Manage** section of the hub menu, select **Users**.

 24. On the **All users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.